Breast Cancer

 When applying purified versions of DIM and genistein to motile cancer cells, the researchers could literally watch these cells come to a near halt.
 When either compound was applied, migration and invasion were substantially reduced.

-Both DIM and genistein are already being developed for use as a preventive and a chemotherapy treatment for breast cancer, although more extensive toxicological studies are necessary as at the time of writing (2007).
+By 2007, both DIM and genistein were being developed for use as a preventive and a chemotherapy treatment for breast cancer, although more extensive toxicological studies were necessary.

 Melatonin has been shown to inhibit several types of cancers, especially hormone-related cancers such as breast cancer.
 This may be due to its ability to reduce the number of cellular estrogen receptors, which reduces the production of cell-multiplication factors.
 The immune-modulating properties of melatonin appear to convey additional anti-cancer properties.
 It has been shown to support the use of interleukin-2 in anti-cancer therapy, especially under conditions of controlled lighting.
 Many animal studies have demonstrated an increase in tumor growth rates in animals whose pineal glands have been removed.